 I surveyed my readers, and this is their favorite scene from my Christian Romance, The Reluctant Florist.
 I thought it might be nice to share it here on my blog so others can enjoy it too!
-LOVE'S PRAYER will be on sale for just 99¢ through Valentine's Day, and book 2 in the First Street Church Romances, LOVE'S PROMISE, is also on sale for just 99¢ as a special pre-order offer.
+The Reluctant Florist will be on sale for just 99¢ through Valentine's Day, and book 2 in the First Street Church Romances, The Second-Chance Waitress, is also on sale for just 99¢ as a special pre-order offer.
 Be sure to grab both while the grabbing is good!

 Summer made it to the bridge a few paces behind Ben.
 Although her breaths now came out in short puffs, Ben’s breathing remained easy, effortless.
 “You could have told me you were an Olympic level athlete!” she joked.